Robinpig/Note/docs/CS/MQ/Kafka/Kafka.md

 Fig.1.
 Kafka Architecture.
 </p>

 An **event** records the fact that "something happened" in the world or in your business.
 It is also called record or message in the documentation.
 When you read or write data to Kafka, you do this in the form of events.
 Conceptually, an event has a key, value, timestamp, and optional metadata headers.

+The unit of data within Kafka is called a message.
 Messages consist of a variable-length header, a variable-length opaque key byte array and a variable-length opaque value byte array.

+For efficiency, messages are written into Kafka in batches.
+A batch is just a collection of messages, all of which are being produced to the same topic and partition.
+An individual roundtrip across the network for each message would result in excessive overhead, and collecting messages together into a batch reduces this.
+Of course, this is a tradeoff between latency and throughput: the larger the batches, the more messages that can be handled per unit of time, but the longer it takes an individual message to propagate.
+Batches are also typically compressed, providing more efficient data transfer and storage at the cost of some processing power.

 **Producers** are those client applications that publish (write) events to Kafka, and **consumers** are those that subscribe to (read and process) these events.
 In Kafka, producers and consumers are fully decoupled and agnostic of each other, which is a key design element to achieve the high scalability that Kafka is known for.